I was but a young boy, but I have fairly vivid and fond recollections of growing up in the 1960s Seoul, South Korea.

 In retrospect, I see now that those days – though filled with challenges and sleepless nights – were actually full of precious, happy moments.
 I lost sleep for no reason.
 Instead of worrying (about things that would never happen), I could have simply enjoyed the here and now.
 It’s still a good reminder for me today.

 Anyway, as things got better eventually, we could afford more things.
 But in plenty, I noticed that our appreciation for small things seem to have evaporated.
 Our ability to enjoy the simple beauty of life dulled.
 We became oblivious to mundane, but precious, moments of life that were before us in plain sight.
 We could no longer, it seemed, to embrace the beauty and mystery of life.
 Instead, life became a series of problems to solve.
+And money solved most of those problems.

 I can honestly say that the happiest moments of my life – like reading bedtime stories to my children and tucking them in – didn’t cost me any money.
 They had nothing to do with money.